iamsomraj/React-Acko-Weather-App/README.md

 **Question:** Why have you used Typescript?

 **Answer:** Nowadays, most React applications are built using Typescript.
 That's why, I have used it.
 Also, I like the language and it gives many benefits in the long run.
 I think, in future, everyone will develop React applications using only Typescript.
+With React 19, TypeScript integration has become even more seamless and provides better type safety for modern React patterns.

 **Question:** Why have you used Redux?

 **Answer:** It helps to keep the Main logic of the application separate with the rest of the application.
 One can also use React hooks, i.e., `useReducer`.
 But, my personal preference is Redux.
 In small parts of application, I also have used React hooks such as `useState` and `useEffect`.
+Redux Toolkit makes state management much more efficient and works excellently with React 19's performance optimizations.

 **Question:** There are very few unit tests.
 Why?